Clerici vagantes: Goliards

 A peculiar type of vagantes arose in France in the twelfth century, later spreading to England and Germany.
 These were the roving minstrels: mostly dissolute students or wandering clergy, first called clerici vagantes or ribaldi ("rascals"), later (after the early 13th century) chiefly known as goliardi or goliardenses, terms apparently meaning "sons of Goliath".
 They were masters of poetic form, but many councils of the 13th and 14th centuries sought to restrict the goliards and their excesses.
 These measures seem to have practically suppressed the goliards in France by the end of the 13th century, but in Germany they survived under various names until the late 15th century.
 Hugo von Trimberg devoted a special chapter of his Der Renner ("The Runner") to the ribaldi and other vagantes, and in England Geoffrey Chaucer alluded to them in uncomplimentary terms.

 The goliards were believed to play an important role in the literary atmosphere of the so-called Renaissance of the 12th century, with fresh medieval Latin poetry, from poems in the Cambridge University Library MS Gg.
 5.35 to the well known Carmina burana of the 13th century (the Codex Buranum).
 Although they were part of the clergy, their poetry was believed to be "one of the earliest disintegrating forces in the mediaeval church".
-Wandering scholars and poets include Walter Map (ca. 1140–1208), Hugh Primas (12th century), and the anonymous Archpoet (ca. 1130–ca. 1165), "the greatest" of them all.
+Wandering scholars and poets include Walter Map (c.
+1140–1208), Hugh Primas (12th century), and the anonymous Archpoet (c.
+1130 – c.
+1165), "the greatest" of them all.

 However, historical and philological research recently questioned that assumption and at times strictly distinguished between "goliardic poets" on the one hand and "goliards" on the other hand.
 So far, not a single contact between both groups has been traced in the source material.
 The poets often worked as teachers in the secular clergy.